 ODA to agriculture is a priority area, but funding for it has decreased in line with overall budget cuts

 Agriculture (‘agriculture, fisheries and water’) is one of six priority areas of Australia’s development policy.
-Funding to the sector stood at US$177 million in 2015 (the most recent year for which complete data is available, in 2016 prices), or 5% of Australia’s total official development assistance (ODA).
+Funding to the sector stood at US$162 million in 2016 , or 5% of Australia’s total official development assistance (ODA).
 This share remains below the average for ‘agriculture, forestry, fishing and rural development’ among members of the Development Assistance Committee (DAC) of the Organisation for Economic Co-operation and Development (OECD; 7%).

 The Department of Foreign Affairs and Trade’s (DFAT) ‘Strategy for Australia’s aid investments in agriculture, fisheries and water’, published in 2015, highlights women’s economic empowerment as an important element of agriculture support and includes three core components: 1) strengthening markets (e.g., by increasing market access of small-holders); 2) improving productivity and sustainable resource use; and 3) promoting effective policy, governance to enable trade, and private investments.
 These priorities are in line with Australia’s strategic goal to use ODA to promote economic growth in partner countries.
 For FY2017-18, DFAT plans to focus on promoting food security through sustainable and resilient agriculture practices.

 Australia channels most of its agriculture ODA bilaterally.
-Only 19% (US$34 million) in 2015 was channeled through multilateral organizations.
+Only 24% (US$40 million) in 2016 was channeled through multilateral organizations.
 This is well below the DAC average of 45%.

 In 2016, bilateral agriculture ODA amounted to US$123 million.
 45% of this funding went to agricultural research.
 Other focus areas included agricultural development (16%) and agricultural policy and rural development (15%).